Yuan-ManX/audio-development-tools/README.md

 * [FastSpeech 2](https://github.com/ming024/FastSpeech2) - An implementation of Microsoft's "FastSpeech 2: Fast and High-Quality End-to-End Text to Speech".
 * [MelGAN](http://swpark.me/melgan/) - Generative Adversarial Networks for Conditional Waveform Synthesis.
 * [HiFi-GAN](https://github.com/jik876/hifi-gan) - HiFi-GAN: Generative Adversarial Networks for Efficient and High Fidelity Speech Synthesis.

+## Singing Voice Synthesis (SVS)

+* [NNSVS](https://nnsvs.github.io/) - Neural network-based singing voice synthesis library for research.
+* [Muskit](https://github.com/SJTMusicTeam/Muskits) - Muskit is an open-source music processing toolkit.
+Currently we mostly focus on benchmarking the end-to-end singing voice synthesis and expect to extend more tasks in the future.
+Muskit employs [pytorch](http://pytorch.org/) as a deep learning engine and also follows [ESPnet](https://github.com/espnet/espnet) and [Kaldi](http://kaldi-asr.org/) style data processing, and recipes to provide a complete setup for various music processing experiments.
+* [OpenUtau](http://www.openutau.com/) - Open singing synthesis platform / Open source UTAU successor.
+* [Sinsy](http://sinsy.jp/) - Sinsy is an HMM/DNN-based singing voice synthesis system.
+You can generate a singing voice sample by uploading the musical score (MusicXML) to this website.
+* [DiffSinger](https://github.com/MoonInTheRiver/DiffSinger) - DiffSinger: Singing Voice Synthesis via Shallow Diffusion Mechanism.
+* [lessampler](https://www.gloomyghost.com/lessampler/#/) - lessampler is a Singing Voice Synthesizer.
+It provides complete pitch shifting, time stretching and other functions.
+Support multiple interface calls such as UTAU, Library, and Shine.
+* [Mellotron](https://github.com/NVIDIA/mellotron) - Mellotron: a multispeaker voice synthesis model based on Tacotron 2 GST that can make a voice emote and sing without emotive or singing training data.

 ## And more